Frankie116/TF-ec2-using-scripts/README.md

 --------------------------

-[01] Build/refactor code thaodules to enable the following AWS resources to be built on a terraform run: [Done]
+[01] Build/refactor code to enable the following AWS resources to be built on a terraform run: [Done]

     - Multiple EC2 instances